lmfit/uncertainties/doc/index.rst

 Supported Python versions
 -------------------------

-The :mod:`uncertainties` package supports all versions of Python supported by the upstream Python_ project.
-As of early 2024, that means versions 3.8 through 3.12.
-It may be possible to support earlier versions if there is user demand.
+The :mod:`uncertainties` package supports Python versions 3.8 and higher.
+Earlier versions of Python are not tested. :mod:`uncertainties` may still be compatible with them.
+Patches to restore compatibility with earlier versions of Python may be considered if they do not compromise performance or maintainability for the supported versions of Python.
 Versions of the :mod:`uncertainties` package up through 3.1.7 supported Python 2.7 through Python 3.12.

 Important note
 --------------